ergoplatform/ergodocs/docs/fud-faq.md

 # Common Misconceptions

-/// admonition | Debunking Common Misconceptions
+/// admonition | title
     type: tip

-This section is dedicated to dispelling prevalent misconceptions about Ergo, providing clear and accurate information.
+This page aims to provide some clarity around some common misconceptions that have cropped up about Ergo.
 ///

 ## Emission